Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-groups/index.md

 ## Runtime group dashboard

-For each runtime group, you can view latency, traffic, and error rate analytics for instances in a runtime group.
+For each runtime group, you can view traffic, error rate, and {{site.base_gateway}} service analytics for instances in a runtime group.
 This allows you to see how much of a runtime group is used.
 You can also select the time frame of analytics that you want to display.

 [Runtime group dashboard &rarr;](/konnect/runtime-manager/runtime-groups/dashboard)